KIPP WAYS Academy Staff

 Carsundra is the Office Manager.
 She is also a KIPP Parent and a former volunteer.
 Before coming to work at KIPP, Carsundra went back to school for Medical Billing and Coding while enjoying a schedule that allowed her to spend time volunteering at her daughter’s school.
 Previously, she enjoyed a 20+ year career in property management with the city of Atlanta Housing Authority.

-Claudine is the Gifted Education Coordinator.
+Claudine is the Upper School Dean.
 Previously, she was the 6th Grade Earth Science Teacher and Grade Level Chair.
 She began her career in education with Teach For America in Atlanta.
 She graduated with honors with a Bachelor of Arts in English from Hampton University.

 Authur Washington, Band Director and Fine Arts Chair